arielsalvo/cli_parse_guide/cli_parsing.md

 - Information specific to the parser engine is provided in the `parser` key
 - To use the `native` parser, the full name of the parsing engine, including it's collection, is provided as `name` (`ansible.netcommon.native`)
 - The `cli_parse` module, by default, will look for the template in the templates directory as `{{ short_os }}_{{ command }}.yaml`.
 The `short_os` is derived from either the hosts `ansible_network_os` or `ansible_distribution`.
 The `command` spaces are replace with `_`.
+- The `native` parsing engine is fully supported with a Red Hat Ansible Automation Platform subscription

 #### Linux example